harbaum/galagino/README.md

 These small displays usually allow for SPI clock rates of up to 40MHz allowing for a max screen refresh rate of ~30Hz.
 This is exactly half the refresh rate of the original arcade machine.
 30Hz is sufficient for a very fluid gameplay.
+However, with displays coping with 80MHz SPI clock, Galagino will run at full 60Hz refresh.

 Later in this project the first and third placed games on the Killer List of Video games were added together with a little menu at startup.